TonyTheGreatUA/react-project-solvecare/README.md

 Credit Card Form Validation

+!!!!!
+Currently project is getting redesigned with redux !!!!!

 If something is entered wrong, than you'll get an error message in second.
 If everything is entered right, than you'll get 4 last digits of card, owner details and card type(visa/mastercard)
 #### Requirements